LipSurf/plugins/chrome-extension/README.md

 - [ ] 2 full days of testing?

 v1.1
+- [ ] context menu - on for 10m, on for 20m, options
 * Use this for annotations? https://developer.chrome.com/extensions/automation
 * Standardize extension urls instead of hardcoding them
 * Shadow DOM for annotations